Last updated : February 17, 2025

 - Bupropion—brand name Wellbutrin—can trigger amphetamine and methamphetamine results

-If someone disputes the result of a DOT drug test, the odds are that one of the medications listed above is in their system.
-False positive results on urine drug tests are unlikely, but possible, even though the person never ingested the drug—ever!
+It would be highly illogical for someone to dispute a DOT drug test result if they knew they recently used drugs.
+So, when someone disputes the result of a DOT drug test, one of the medications listed above could have triggered the result.
+False positive results on urine drug tests are rare, but possible, even if the person never ingested the drug.

-The MRO is capable of determining if that’s the case and alerting all necessary parties—such as the employer and the FCMSA Drug and Alcohol Clearing House to record the false positive result.
+The MRO is responsible for determining if that’s the cause and alerting all necessary parties—such as the employer and the FCMSA Drug and Alcohol Clearing House.
+When the employee’s record is cleared, they are immediately returned to duty.